Blonde Redhead - 3 O'CLOCK

 Asa Wa Kuru / Ponderosa Music & Art - March 2017

 Not many bands can handle very long careers and never stop evolving and actually, keep on exploring, from record to record.
 Blonde Redhead deserves a place in this category.
 In nearly 25 years, the acclaimed New York based trio went from the noise rock of the early years to the refined dream pop of "Misery Is A Butterfly", before reaching the sensual electronic textures of the studio album, "Barragán" which was released in 2014.
 Now it's time to make a step forward once again, or perhaps I should say a step to the side, because, despite the variety of styles, the band has always been able to keep a personality and a unique identity easily recognizable.
-Fresh from the box set "Masculin Féminin" (September 2016) and the remix "Freedom of Expression on Barragan Hard" (March 2016) releases, Japanese Kazu Makino and twin Italian-Americans Amedeo and Simone Pace are about to return with a new 'EP "3 O'Clock", out on March 3rd, 2017 on Asa Wa Kuru Records under license to Italian label Ponderosa Music & Art.
+Fresh from the box set "Masculin Féminin" (September 2016) and the remix "Freedom of Expression on Barragan Hard" (March 2016) releases, Japanese Kazu Makino and twin Italian-Americans Amedeo and Simone Pace return with a new 'EP "3 O'Clock", released March 3rd, 2017 on Asa Wa Kuru Records under license to Italian label Ponderosa Music & Art.
 Four songs, two of them sung by charming Kazu while the other two by guitarist and second voice of the band, Amedeo, which still mark once again the willingness to broaden their musical horizons.

 It is no by chance that this melancholic Ep with a romantic graft comes out a few months after the tour that in 2016 saw the Blonde Redhead resubmit their cult album "Misery Is A Butterfly" with a string quartet: the 2004 record’s atmospheres emerge occasionally in these new pieces as they push even more in the direction of a massive presence of strings and wind instruments such as the viola, cello, violin, clarinet, oboe, flute and trumpet.
 The Ep was, in fact, made with the help, among others, of American ensemble ACME, and Eyvind Kang, American composer and violinist who has already collaborated with Blonde Redhead in the past on "Misery Is A Butterfly" and in the latest tour.